WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_30.md

 And the incense that you shall make according to its composition, you shall not make for yourselves.
 It shall be for you holy to the LORD.

 ###### 38
-Whoever makes any like it to use as perfume shall be cut off from his people." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Whoever makes any like it to use as perfume shall be cut off from his people."

 ***